Phase transitions and finite-size effects in integrable virial statistical models: Abstract

 \section{Abstract}

 We analyze thermodynamic models for fluid systems in equilibrium based on a virial expansion of the internal energy in terms of the volume density.
-We prove that the models, formulated for finite-size systems with $N$ particles, are exactly solvable to any expansion order, as expectation values of physical observables (e.g., volume density) are determined from solutions to nonlinear {\em C-integrable} PDEs of hydrodynamic type.
+We prove that the models, formulated for finite-size systems with $N$ particles, are exactly solvable to any expansion order, as expectation values of physical observables (e.g., volume density) are determined from solutions to nonlinear {\em C-integrable} partial differential equations (PDEs) of hydrodynamic type.
 In the limit $N\to \infty$, phase transitions emerge as classical shock waves in the space of thermodynamic variables.
 Near critical points, we argue that the volume density exhibits a scaling behavior consistent with the {\em Universality Conjecture} in viscous transport PDEs.
-As an application, we employ our framework to nuclear matter and construct a global QCD phase diagram revealing critical points for the nuclear liquid-gas and hadron gas–QGP transitions.
-We demonstrate how finite-size effects smear critical signatures, indicating the importance of thoughtful considerations in the search for the QCD critical point.
+As an application, we employ our framework to nuclear and quark matter, constructing a global quantum chromodynamics (QCD) phase diagram that reveals critical points for the nuclear liquid-gas transition and the hadron gas–quark-gluon plasma transition.
+We demonstrate how finite-size effects smear critical signatures, implying their potential impact on the search for the QCD critical point.

-{\bf\em Introduction}---Understanding phase transitions in matter is a fundamental subject in physics.
+\sect{Introduction} Understanding phase transitions in matter is a fundamental subject in physics.
 The presence of interparticle interactions, as well as the involvement of several thermodynamic functions, can result in effects at different scales, with possible multiple critical points and distinct ground states.
-Variation of a thermodynamic function, such as temperature or pressure, can suppress one phase while promoting another, unveiling a rich interplay between competing phases~\cite{ParisiRevModPhys.95.030501, Ibrahimoglu, Zhengbook, PELISSETTO2002549}.
-Such phenomena are ubiquitous in systems like semiconductors~\cite{PhysRevLett.44.182}, crystal field~\cite{SumedhaPRE2020}, spin systems~\cite{PhysRevLett.69.221}, polymorphic fluids~\cite{LLScience2020,LLPRL2022}, and matter in quantum chromodynamics (QCD)~\cite{PhysRevC.82.055205,FerreiraPRD2018}.
-Despite the numerous advances in extensive theoretical and experimental studies of these systems, there remains however a need for viable phenomenological approaches and global exact results beyond the regime of the critical point and the thermodynamic limit (TL), which currently rely on heavy numerical simulations.
+Variation of a thermodynamic function, such as temperature or pressure, can suppress one phase while promoting another, unveiling a rich interplay between competing phases~\cite{ParisiRevModPhys.95.030501,Zinn-Justin:2002ecy,PELISSETTO2002549}.
+Such phenomena are ubiquitous in semiconductors~\cite{PhysRevLett.44.182}, crystal field~\cite{SumedhaPRE2020}, spin systems~\cite{PhysRevLett.69.221}, polymorphic fluids~\cite{LLScience2020}, and matter in quantum chromodynamics (QCD)~\cite{PhysRevC.82.055205}.
+Despite the numerous advances in extensive theoretical and experimental studies of these systems, there remains however a need for viable phenomenological approaches and global exact results beyond the regime of the critical point and the thermodynamic limit (TL), which largely rely on costly lattice simulations~\cite{Nagata:2021ugx}.